jangirsamarth/parking-management-system-using-CV/README.md

 FIRST READ ALL OF THE INSTRUCTION THEN WORK ACCORDINGLY

+There are a few modules that are to be downloaded before hand.
+For the usage of the project namely: cv cv2 cvzone pytessract
+  MySQL
+  pillow
-first install cv, cv2, cvzone, pytessract, MySQL, pillow, any compiler (priferably Intellij) now you have to create 2 diferent folders one for paring space detection and one for entry and exit billing system
+  Any compiler (priferably Intellij)

+now you have to create 2 diferent folders
+  The first one is for the detection of the spaces in the parking alot.
+    This is done according to the markings on the parking space.
+  The second one is for the number plate detection and other things namely:
+    1. entry - exit time
+    2. billing according to the time for which the car was parked

 now put main.py and parking_space_detector_2.py in 1st folder and name it parking space detector

-now put entry_detector.py and exit_detector.py in second folder and name it billing system now install pytessract in this folder together with entry_detector.py and exit_detector.py as codes will only run when it is installed this way
+now put entry_detector.py and exit_detector.py in second folder and name it billing system now install pytessract in the **same folder as entry_detector.py and exit_detector.py**, as codes will only run when it is installed this way

 now setup MySQL and change your password in entry_detector.py and exit_detector.py

-make sure to install all the libraries required give a video feed to main.py and take a proper screenshot from the video feed and use it in parking_space_detector_2.py
+make sure to install all the required libraries give a video feed to main.py and take a proper screenshot from the video feed and use it in parking_space_detector_2.py

 run the parking_space_detector_2.py and care fully make the windows (boxes) in which parking space will be detected